arkency/posts/posts/2022-12-13-speed-up-aggregate-roots-loading-with-snapshot-events.md

 A general rule of thumb is to design short-lived streams regarding the events count.
 However, you can find yourself in a situation where the streams rapidly grow too big, and loading becomes a performance bottleneck.
 It would be best if you had a quick solution to this problem.

-This is where Snapshotting comes in.
+**This is where Snapshotting comes in.**

-## Many possible implementations
+## Paradox of choice

 There are several common patterns for implementing aggregate snapshot features.

-They can be treated as a kind of technical event, or they can be stored elsewhere.
+* They can be treated as a kind of technical events, or they can be stored elsewhere.
-If you go with the first approach, you can use aggregate root's stream or a separate one.
+* If you go with the first approach, you can use the aggregate root's stream or a dedicated one.
-It is not so obvious how to dump the aggregate state for persistence We can also debate whether Aggregate should know about being snapshotted.
+* It is not so obvious how to dump the aggregate state for persistence.
+* We can also discuss whether Aggregate should know about being snapshotted or if it is strictly a repository's responsibility.

 So many things to consider made us blocked from providing a ready-to-use solution for some time.
+There were debates about which patterns to follow and which to reject.
-During our last RES camp in Poznań, we decided to break the deadlock and offer a simple solution to check if it is a good fit for the community.
+During our last RES camp in Poznań, **we decided to break the deadlock and offer a simple solution** to check if it is a good fit for the community.

 ## RES implementation